-Easter is celebrated all over the world with all sorts of tasty and unique dishes.
+Easter is celebrated worldwide with all sorts of tasty and unique dishes.
 From flavorsome soups to creamy desserts, every country has its own.

 Easter food traditions in America

-Traditionally on the Easter table, there are red eggs, lamb, cakes, and also red wine.
+Traditionally, there are red eggs, lamb, cakes, and red wine on the Easter table.
 Or fresh cheese from the market, radishes, green onions, mayonnaise with sour cream and green onion tails, and homemade bread, buns, and croissants baked right then, fresh and steaming.

-Easter, Christianity’s greatest feast, is full of religious symbols, from the spiritual to the gastronomic.
+Easter, Christianity’s most fabulous feast, is full of religious symbols, from the spiritual to the gastronomic.
 For this reason, everything eaten at Easter has a special meaning.

 Why do we eat chocolate eggs or bunnies on Easter?

 Easter is one of the most significant holidays in the Christian calendar.
-It has always been associated with symbolic foods, such as lamb or kulaks in the middle of which red eggs are placed.
+It has always been associated with symbolic foods, such as lamb or kulaks, in the middle of which red eggs are placed.
 The rabbit, however, another animal associated with Easter, is not mentioned in the Bible.
-Chocolate, too, is food that originated in the New World, and it wasn’t accessible to the masses until the mid-1800s.
+Chocolate originated in the New World and wasn’t accessible to the masses until the mid-1800s.
 In that case, why do we eat bunnies or chocolate eggs?

-Easter traditions also include several elements taken from ancient pagan traditions, adapted to the new Christian religions.
+Easter traditions also include elements from ancient pagan rituals adapted to the new Christian religions.
 The rabbit is also one of the animals known for its fertility, and spring is the ideal season of fertility and rebirth.
 Indeed, no wonder the two have been associated.

 Since ancient times the red-dyed egg has been the symbol of Jesus’ sacrifice.
 The custom was quickly taken up by all countries where Christianity spread.
 However, decorating eggshells has much older roots.

 The chocolate egg became part of the Easter tradition later on.
 The first chocolate egg was recorded in England in 1873 by the Fry’s company in Bristol.
-In 1875, Cadbury’s brought out its version: hand-decorated in Victorian fashion, it was made of dark chocolate, perhaps a little too bitter.
+In 1875, Cadbury’s version was hand-decorated in Victorian fashion.
+It was made of dark chocolate, perhaps a little too bitter.

-Ancestral traditions are a source of national pride and unite us as a people.
+Ancestral traditions are a source of national pride and unite us.
 They are closely linked to religious holidays, Easter being one of the most important.
 In the Book of Exodus, we learn that the Jews had to leave Egypt without having time to prepare leavened bread.
-Even today, millennia later, Jews commemorate this event, for eight days eating only Passover instead of regular bread.
+Even today, millennia later, Jews commemorate this event, eating only Passover instead of regular bread for eight days.

-For some people, the custom of eating lamb and Pascha is closely related to the Jewish Passover ritual.
+For some people, the custom of eating lamb and Paska is closely related to the Jewish Passover ritual.
 Among them, lamb is eaten with unleavened bread and bitter herbs.
-Even at the Last Supper, some of those who ate lamb claim that Jesus and his apostles ate lamb.
-For Christians, the lamb, the pasture, and the wine are symbols that have taken on new meanings; the lamb is Jesus Christ, signifying sacrifice, while the broken pasture and the poured wine are symbols of sacrifice.
+Even at the Last Supper, some who ate lamb claim that Jesus and his apostles ate lamb.
+For Christians, the lamb, the pasture, and the wine have taken on new meanings; the lamb is Jesus Christ, signifying sacrifice, while the broken pasture and the poured wine are symbols of sacrifice.

-If you want to bake your pascpastau can do so according to tradition on the eve of the Resurrection.
+If you want to bake, your paska can do so according to tradition on the eve of the Resurrection.
 It is cut into small pieces, placed in little parcels, and taken to church to be consecrated.
 The pieces are taken home and kept, attributed with the power to ward off sickness and trouble.

 The story of the Lord’s Resurrection

-As the women of the myrrh go to the apostles to tell them what has happened, they are greeted by Christ with the following words: “Rejoice” and “Do not be afraid”.
-He repeats to them the angel’s exhortation: “Go and proclaim to my brothers that they should go to Galilee, and there they will see me”.
+As the women of the myrrh go to the apostles to tell them what has happened, they are greeted by Christ with the following words: “Rejoice” and “Do not be afraid.”
+Also, he repeats the angel’s exhortation to them: “Go and proclaim to my brothers that they should go to Galilee, and there they will see me.”

 John and Peter arrive at the tomb.
-Although John arrives first, he enters the tomb after Peter.
-So apart from the presence of the shroud and the mahram, indicating that Christ had risen, the apostles saw something wonderful in the tomb.
-It was also an experience shrouded in mystery, which was a true illumination.
+Although John comes first, he enters the tomb after Peter.
+So apart from the presence of the shroud and the mahram, indicating that Christ had risen, the apostles saw something extraordinary in the grave.
+It was also an experience shrouded in mystery, a true illumination.
 From that moment on, John believed without wavering in the Resurrection of Christ.
-The two apostles would also go on to proclaim Christ’s Resurrection to others.
+The two apostles would also proclaim Christ’s Resurrection to others.
 After Christ is also recognized, He is told to go and tell the disciples: “Go to my brothers and tell them: I will come up to my Father and your Father.”